-- Physical attacks, such as manual tampering with ECUs outside the vehicle. - Compromise of the supply chain (e.g., build system, version control system, packaging process).
+- Physical attacks, such as manual tampering with ECUs outside the vehicle. - Compromise of the packaged software, such as malware embedded in a trusted package. - Compromise of the supply chain (e.g., build system, version control system, packaging process).
 A number of strategies (e.g., git signing, TPMs, in-toto [IN-TOTO]) already exist to address this problem.
-Therefore, there is no need to duplicate those techniques here. - Problems associated with OBD or UDS programming of ECUs, such as authentication of communications between ECUs. - Malicious mirrors of package repositories, which may substitute original packages with malicious packages with matching version numbers [MERCURY].
+Therefore, there is no need to duplicate those techniques here.

+- Problems associated with OBD or UDS programming of ECUs, such as authentication of communications between ECUs. - Malicious mirrors of package repositories, which may substitute original packages with malicious packages with matching version numbers [MER-CURY].